django-cms/django-cms/docs/user/tutorial/create_page.rst

         cyclists.
 No job's too small or too large, and we can repair anything from a puncture to a cracked frame.

+.. todo:: update screenshot

 .. image:: /user/tutorial/images/add-title-and-content.png
    :alt: Add Title and Content
    :width: 400
    :align: center

-.. |publish-page-now| image:: /user/tutorial/images/publish-page-now.png
-   :alt: 'Publish page now'

 ==========
 Publishing
 ==========

+.. |publish-page-now| image:: /user/tutorial/images/publish-page-now.png
+   :alt: 'Publish page now'

 Your newly-created page is just a *draft*, and won't actually be published until you decide.
-As an editor, you can see drafts, but other visitors to your site will only see published pages.
-Hit
+As an editor, you can see drafts, but other visitors to your site can only see pages that you have explicitly published.

-|publish-page-now| to publish it.
+* Hit |publish-page-now| to publish the page.

 .. todo:: update screenshots with styling and content